Bringing your Family Members

 - Your child or children (Children must be less than 18 years old, or if they are 18 years old or more they must already be in the UK with immigration permission as a dependent child.
 Your child / children must normally travel with both parents.
 If not, the main applicant must provide evidence that they have sole parental responsibility for the child / children).

 The UK Council for International Student Affairs (UKCISA) website provide further information on dependants, which will assist you in finding out if your family can come and join you within the UK.

 Your dependants will need to show that they have access to a certain amount of money, also referred to as 'maintenance'.

 The amount of money that each dependant must show is:

-- £680 per month for the entire duration of the students stay; or
+- £680 per month for the entire duration of the students stay up to a maximum of 9 months; or

 - If you are applying as a dependant as a Tier 4 (General) student who is on the Doctorate Extension Scheme (DES), you will only need to demonstrate maintenance for a maximum period of 2 months.

-For example, a Tier 4 (General) student will need to show £9,135 based on a maximum of 9 months maintenance plus any outstanding tuition fees; plus £680 per month for each dependant for the full duration of stay.
+For example, a Tier 4 (General) student will need to show £9,135 based on a maximum of 9 months maintenance plus any outstanding tuition fees; plus £680 per month for each dependant for the full duration of stay up to a maximum of 9 months.
 The money must be held in the correct format for a minimum period of 28 days and must not drop below the required amount.
 Further details can be found in the Points Based System (Dependant) Policy Guidance.